 When he falls ill on his way home from school, fifteen-year-old Michael Berg is rescued by Hanna, a woman twice his age...Publication Date: March 10, 1999

-What It's About: A sublime and seductive reading experience.
-This portrait of a beguiling Southern city was a best-seller (though a flop as a movie). ~ Shots rang out in Savannah's grandest mansion in the misty, early morning hours of May 2, 1981.
+What It's About: Shots rang out in Savannah's grandest mansion in the misty, early morning hours of May 2, 1981.
 Was it murder or self-defense?
-For nearly a decade, the shooting and its aftermath reverberated throughout this city of moss-hung oaks and shaded squares...Publication Date: January 13, 1994
+For nearly a decade, the shooting and its aftermath reverberated throughout this city of moss-hung oaks and shaded squares.
+John Berendt's narrative reads like a thoroughly engrossing novel, and yet it is a work of nonfiction...Publication Date: January 13, 1994

 What It's About: Eleven-year-old Owen Meany, playing in a Little League baseball game in Gravesend, New Hampshire, hits a foul ball and kills his best friend's mother.
 Owen doesn't believe in accidents; he believes he is God's instrument.
 What happens to Owen after that 1953 foul is both extraordinary and terrifying...Publication Date: March 28, 1989